KushMarvania/AttendanceManager/README.md

 # AttendanceManager
-Attendance manager app to get attendance of a class in LAN based network.
+Attendance manager app to get attendance of a class  present in LAN (Local Area Network).
 It is basically a web app that can be hosted in router present in classroom environment.
 For front-end HTML, CSS and JavaScript is used and for the back-end part PHP is coupled with MySQL.
 Finally JAVA is used to create a WebView application in android studio.